frederic-perez/AmE-dictionary/data/dictionary.md

 __extravaganza__ _n_ :six::hammer:
 __extravert__ _adj, n_ /ɛkstrəˌvɜːt/ A variant spelling of extrovert.
 __extreme unction__ _n_ _The King received extreme unction._
+__extreme weather__ _n_
 __extremes__
-__extricate__ _vt_ :nine::m: (extricated) To remove or free from complication, hindrance, or difficulty.
-To free or remove someone or something from an entanglement or difficulty. _Syn_ disencumber, disentangle _It will take quite a hefty sum to extricate me from my financial difficulties._ _Rescue crews extricated him from the car._ _Firefighters extricated the passengers from the wreckage._
+__extricate__ _vt_ :nine::m: /EK-struh-kayt/ To remove or free from complication, hindrance, or difficulty.
+To free or remove someone or something from an entanglement or difficulty.
+To _extricate_ someone or something is to free or remove that person or thing from an entanglement or difficulty, such as a trap or a difficult conversation. _Syn_ disencumber, disentangle _It will take quite a hefty sum to extricate me from my financial difficulties._ _She hasn’t been able to extricate herself from her legal problems._ _Rescue crews extricated him from the car._ _Firefighters extricated the passengers from the wreckage._
+__exuberant__ _adj_ :astonished: /ig-ZOO-buh-ruhnt/ __1__ Overflowing with energy, enthusiasm, and joy. __2__ Plentiful; productive; growing abundantly.
 __exudate<sup>1</sup>__ _n_ :astonished: An exuded substance.
 __exudate<sup>2</sup>__ _v_ Release (a liquid) in drops or small quantities. _Exude sweat through the pores._
 __exude__ _v_ :four::hammer: